tracerip/archive.trace.rip/README.md

 # 📂 Historical Data Breaches Archive

 Welcome to the **Historical Data Breaches Archive**!
-This repository contains a comprehensive and ever-growing collection of data breaches and scrapes throughout history.
+This repository contains a comprehensive and ever-growing collection of data breaches and stealer logs throughout history.
 All the data breaches stored here are publicly available and can be freely downloaded for research, analysis, or educational purposes.

 ## 🔍 About This Repository

-This repository is a centralized hub for **data breaches** and **scrapes** that have occurred over the years.
+This repository is a centralized hub for **data breaches** and **stealer logs** that have occurred over the years.
 Whether you are a cybersecurity researcher, data analyst, or simply curious about data breaches, you can access, download, and explore these datasets.

 ### Key Features:
 - 📜 **Complete List of Data Breaches**: Every breach is cataloged with its details.